 You can see the other side in the PDF – Christmas card from Carla 2013.

-Admittedly it’s not quite the same as receiving something in the post (which we all know is one of my most favourite things) – but it certainly assuaged some guilt for being out of touch, Macmillan benefited financially from my disorganisation, and apparently if you put kittens on emails, it makes people happy at work – who knew?!
+Admittedly it’s not quite the same as receiving something in the post (which we all know is one of my most favourite things).
+However, it certainly assuaged some guilt for being out of touch, Macmillan benefited financially from my disorganisation, and apparently, if you put kittens on emails, it makes people happy at work – who knew?!

 I’m seriously considering starting a tradition of January cards instead.
-January is always a dreary month, and no one ever gets post as we’re all busy paying off Christmas and keeping to resolutions.
+January is always a dreary month.
+No one ever gets post as we’re all busy paying off Christmas and keeping to resolutions.
 So an unexpected card in the post should brighten people’s months a little, don’t you think?

 And my message to you this Christmas?
-It’s just another day, if an extremely festive one.
-If you’re still not organised – don’t panic, don’t worry, pick between one and three things you can actually do between now and the big day, and then chill out and relax with an extremely large mug of tea.
-And create your own traditions at different times of year.
+It’s just another day if an extremely festive one.
+Don’t fret if you haven’t got it all sorted.
+Pick between one and three things you can actually do between now and the big day, and then chill out and relax with an extremely large mug of tea.
+And create your own traditions at different times of the year.
 You never know what might catch on!

 Have a wonderful festive few days, and we’ll catch up with you afterwards!